Article ID: 2833618 - View products that this article applies to.

-For example, the following Trust Model dialog box appears:
+For example, the following Trust Model dialog box is displayed:

 Collapse this imageExpand this image

-This issue occurs because the SIP domain name of the user does not match the domain names in the following properties in the certificate of the Lync Web Service:
+This issue occurs because the SIP domain name of the user does not match the domain names in the following properties in the certificate of Lync Web Services and Exchange Web Services:

 Method 1: Manually modify the TrustModelData registry valueImportant This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.

 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base: